aie1123/PUBG-No-Recoil-Logitech-Script-Macro/README.md

 `Use at your own risk !!!`
 `Use at your own risk !!!`
 `Use at your own risk !!!`
-  ## Considering that some people have reported bans, it is recommended to use a new method to read macros:
+  ## Considering that some people have reported bans, it is recommended to use a new method to load macros:
 * ① Download and place the macro file in a location other than the C drive
 * ② Create a new script in GHUB
 * ③ Edit the script code to: